High Courts in India

 The Chief Justice of a High Court is appointed by the President with the consultation of the Chief Justice of the Supreme Court and the Governor of the State.

-The other judges are appointed by the will of President, Governor and the Chief Justice of High Court.
+The other judges are appointed by the will of the President, Governor and the Chief Justice of the High Court.